harperd/machine-learning/notes/3-0-linear-algebra.md

 > $0(0^{-1}) = undefined$

 In the same way the inverse of a matrix with all zeros is undefined.
-Such matrices are called *singular* or *degenerate*.
+Such matrices are called *singular* or *degenerate*:

 > $\begin{bmatrix}0&0\\0&0\end{bmatrix}$